 Infectious Disease Fellowship

-The Spectrum Health/Michigan State University Infectious Disease Fellowship is organized to provide training and supervised experience at a sufficient level for fellows to acquire the competency of a specialist in the field of infectious diseases.
-Our program is two years in duration and offers two fellowship training positions each year.
-Qualified candidates must be board-eligible or board-certified in internal medicine.
+The Spectrum Health/Michigan State University College of Human Medicine Infectious Disease Fellowship is organized to provide training and supervised experiences for fellows to acquire the competency of a specialist in the field of infectious diseases.

 Inpatient consultations are performed mainly at Butterworth Hospital.
 At the completion of the required clinical time, the fellow will have provided consultative services for an average of 2,000 inpatients.
 The inpatient experience includes a pediatric infectious disease rotation conducted at Helen DeVos Children’s Hospital.